 Do you get giddy about getting new toys?
 Yes me too!
 When I say toys I have a bit of a kitchen gadget obsession.
 Our cupboards are packed with them.
 And every now and then one arrives that is too beautiful to put in the cupboard, something that I spend maybe a little to long lovingly admiring.
 Yes, I am a kitchen gadget geek.
+This is the perfect gadget to whipping up a chocolate brownie recipe.

 Beautiful gadgets make me smile and having 2 growing boys that love cake is wonderful as I love baking.
 It makes me feel calm and happy.
 The problem here is that I live on a perpetual diet, or at least healthy eating plan.
 I do treat myself but could put on weight looking at a brownie.
 I kid you not.